mac-can/mac-can.github.io/_pages/wrapper/api/canapi-v3.md

 ---
 CAN&nbsp;API&nbsp;V3 is a wrapper specification by UV&nbsp;Software to have a uniform CAN Interface API for various CAN interfaces from different vendors running under multiple operating systems.
 Due to the fact that the CAN APIs of the different OEMs are not compatible with each other, UV&nbsp;Software has defined a CAN Interface Wrapper specification.
-Its goal is to have multi-vendor, cross-platform CAN Interface API.
+Its goal is to have a multi-vendor, cross-platform CAN Interface API.

 ## CAN Interface Wrapper Specification